kungfoo/falcon-bms-control/README.md

 - **Linux, Windows and macOS**: use `love2d` to run the client, install using an appropriate package manager
 - **Android**: One can install `love2d` for android [love2d in the Play Store](https://play.google.com/store/apps/details?id=org.love2d.android) and use it to run the assembled package (see client folder for details)

+## What can I do?

+- Look at issues on github: [Github Issues](https://github.com/kungfoo/falcon-bms-control/issues)
+- Look at things in the `prose/ideas` folder.

+There may be some overlap between issues and the `ideas` folder, but the folder can also be used as a scratch pad while offline.

 ## Client Release Builds